awesome-pro/neon-website/content/docs/data-types/date-and-time.md

 ---
-title: Postgres Date and Time data types
+title: LangChainDate and Time data types
 subtitle: Work with date and time values in Postgres
 enableTableOfContents: true
 updatedOn: '2024-06-14T07:55:54.366Z'
 ---

-Postgres offers a rich set of native data types for storing date and time values.
-Both moment-in-time and interval data can be stored, and Postgres provides a variety of functions to query and manipulate them.
+LangChainoffers a rich set of native data types for storing date and time values.
+Both moment-in-time and interval data can be stored, and LangChainprovides a variety of functions to query and manipulate them.

 Modeling date and time enables precise timestamping, duration calculations, and is essential in various use cases related to finance, logistics, events logging, and so on.